juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-cdn-features.md

 - GZIP compression: Compress text-type content by level 1 - 6.
 Won't compress file types that are already compressed.
 The recommended compression level is 6.
 - Content persistence: If assets in the cache expire but the origin isn't reachable, the assets will be conserved in the cache and served to users until the origin is back.
 ![Gzip compression](../../assets/sp-cdn-gzip-en.png)
-- Use Vary header: Enabling this tells the cache a to keep list of headers that the origin server uses to make a decision on what content to return to the client.
+- Use Vary header: What is the Vary header?
+In this context, it means we can tell the cache a to keep list of headers that the origin server uses to make a decision on what content to return to the client.
+Enabling this tells the cache a to keep list of headers that the origin server uses to make a decision on what content to return to the client.
 The vary header is a response header that that server puts into the response and it's a list of those headers.
 ![Vary header](../../assets/sp-cdn-vary-en.png)
 - Canonical header:  Useful for search engines and SEO.
 Adds the Link header and defines the asset as canonical.
 This helps in the SP// CDN context because the asset is being served through a domain name that may or may not match what's in the HTML, and including this header will tell the search engine what this document actually represents.
 - URL caching: Copied from SP// site b/c I don't really get this one: This feature allows caching of URLs without file extensions.
 By default, the StackPath CDN caches static content such as images, CSS and Javascript files.
 When enabling URL Caching, use-cases that desire to cache the entirety of a website's assets (including dynamic content) can be fulfilled.